Varicose Veins

 · Unexplained leg pain

-· Skin warm to the touch
+· Reddened and skin warm to the touch

 · Hard veins under the skin